UtilityBase logoUtilityBase

 About this tool

-The speaker test plays tones through the left channel, right channel, or both, so you can confirm each speaker works and that your channels aren't swapped — a common issue after plugging in headphones or configuring a new audio device.
+The speaker test plays tones through the left channel, right channel, or both, so you can confirm each speaker works and that your channels aren't swapped, a common issue after plugging in headphones or configuring a new audio device.
+A polarity (phase) test plays the same tone in phase versus 180° out of phase: at low frequencies, in-phase bass is full and centered while out-of-phase bass cancels, which reveals a speaker wired with reversed + and − terminals.
 A tone generator with adjustable frequency helps check the range your speakers reproduce, and a volume control keeps things comfortable.
 Audio is synthesized locally with the Web Audio API; nothing is downloaded or transmitted.
 Start at a low volume, especially with headphones.

-Like everything on UtilityBase, the speaker test runs entirely in your browser — nothing you enter is uploaded or stored on a server.
+Like most tools on UtilityBase, the speaker test runs entirely in your browser.
+Nothing you enter is uploaded or stored on a server.
 It's free to use with no account required.
 Browse more device tests here.

 Was this tool helpful?